Seattle Mini Maker Faire

 (Focused on product sales or marketing at the event.)

 Commercial maker booths include individuals and businesses who would like to sell or market products along with a demonstration of what they make.
 Submit a Maker Exhibit application and indicate that you are a Commercial Maker, including whether you are a small business (less than 25 employees) or an established business (more than 25 employees).
-Small booths include an 8’ x 8’ space with one six-foot table, two chairs, internet, and electrical if specified in your application as required.
-Large booths include an 8’ x 16’ space with two six-foot tables, four chairs, internet, and electrical if specified in your application as required.
+Standard booths include a 10’ x 10’ outdoor space or a 8’ x 8’ indoor space with one six-foot table, two chairs, internet, and electrical if specified in your application as required.
+Large booths include a 10’ x 20’ outdoor space or a 8’ x 16’ indoor space with two six-foot tables, four chairs, internet, and electrical if specified in your application as required.

 (Booth fees are due one month prior to the event)